rhettadam/peekorobo/README.md

 ![Logo](assets/logo.png)

-This project is a web application built with [Dash](https://dash.plotly.com/) to display detailed information about FRC (FIRST Robotics Competition) teams and events.
+Peekorobo is a web application built with [Dash](https://dash.plotly.com/) to display detailed information about [FRC (FIRST Robotics Competition)](https://www.firstinspires.org/robotics/frc) teams and events.
 It uses the [The Blue Alliance (TBA) API](https://www.thebluealliance.com/apidocs/v3) to fetch and display data.

 ## Features